kaiiskirrrrr/guarded-regions-DMA/README.md

 Guarded regions bypass for DMA.

 # Usage:
-Use this to get past Guarded Regions on DMA, This is 100% needed to create a DMA cheat on Valorant.
+used to past Guarded Regions on DMA (Valorant), This is needed to create a DMA cheat on Valorant.

 ## How To Use: